-Front-end frameworks determine the logic, structure, design, behaviour, and animation of every element you see on-screen when you interact with websites, web applications, and mobile apps.
+Front-end frameworks determine the logic, structure, design, behavior, and animation of every element you see on-screen when you interact with websites, web applications, and mobile apps.

-An important piece of your digital experience like a front-end framework should not be left to the mercy of mere chance.
-That’s why we have compiled a short and essential summary of what factors are the most important right now and—accordingly—in the future.
+The front-end framework is a vital piece of your digital experiences, and should not be left to the mercy of mere chance.
+That’s why we have compiled a short and essential summary of what factors are most important now and in the near future.

-If you have browsed through several front-end frameworks already, you might be confused about exactly what framework you should choose, or what features you should prioritise in the first place.
+If you have browsed through several front-end frameworks already, you might be confused about exactly what framework you should choose, or what features you should prioritize in the first place.

-As a remedy, here is a quick reference to what is most important when contemplating on selecting a framework that is right for you, your team, and your organisation:
+As a remedy, here is a quick reference to what is most important when contemplating on selecting a framework that is right for you, your team, and your organization:

-Your preferred front-end framework should not have a very steep learning curve, as this can not only put you off—it can demoralise any co-workers in your organisation that also must work with it.
+Your preferred front-end framework should not have a very steep learning curve, as this can not only put you off—it can demoralize any co-workers in your organization that also must work with it.
 Be sure to pick something familiar to you and your colleagues, or something developer-friendly—i.e. a programming language that is loved by developers.

 A great way to kickstart your developers in a new front-end framework is the presence of a built-in toolbox.
 A toolbox may include a build server, web server, asset caching, etc., enabling your developers to get started fast.

-Imagine being tasked with baking a specific type of an advanced cake, but not being provided with a recipe.
-Or being given the task to maintain a hydroelectric dam, but without getting your hands on the operating manual.
+Imagine being tasked with baking a complex cake, but not being provided with the recipe.
+Or being given the task to maintain a hydroelectric dam, but without getting your hands on the operating manual!

 The same principle goes for a front-end framework.
-Having access to good documentation is important to give your developers an overview, a reference guide, a troubleshooter guide, or information on any technical detail they may ponder.
+Having access to good documentation is important to give your developers an overview, a reference guide, a troubleshooter guide, best practice examples, or information on any technical detail they may wonder about.

 Just like having access to comprehensive documentation, the availability of tutorials is a must for getting your developers up to speed.
 Even though your developers are knowledgeable, they might still get tips to smart operations and methods within the front-end framework through a well-executed tutorial.